All Episodes

 The stumbling block was that this is a beta class.

-And the women that were chosen, uh, as you explained before, had to go through a rigorous application process.
+And the women that were chosen, as you explained before, had to go through a rigorous application process.

-They were not given a lot of notice prior to trying out for the ranger class.
+They were not given a lot of notice prior to trying out for the Ranger class.

-And it's not the fault of the Army, it's just because it's the beta class.
+And it's not the fault of the Army.

-When you say beta, you mean this was the first women's class that was uh given access to the school?
+When you say beta, you mean this was the first women's class that was given access to the school?

 That's right.